 Are you planning a hike in Athens, Greece?
-This post on hiking Athens has everything you need to know.
+This post covers the main hiking areas, what to expect on the trails, and what to pack.

-So, whether you choose to go it alone or hire a guide, here is a list of where to hike in Athens.
+So, whether you choose to go it alone or hire a guide, here is a starting point for the trails and hikes in Athens.

 Skip Ahead To My Advice Here!

 Standing 1413m high, Mt Parnitha is Attica’s tallest mountain.
 There are many beautiful hiking routes for all abilities.
-There are even refuges where you can sleep the night, hire a guide and enjoy delicious food.
-Although in 2021, many hikes were closed due to large forest fires, the areas are now open but may show signs of fire damage.
+There are mountain refuges where you can eat and, in some cases, stay overnight (check each refuge’s current opening hours and accommodation availability).

 Level: Beginner Distance: 10km